-North-East GDP represents 10.26% of Romanian’s GDP.
-However, a remarkable change of gross domestic product per inhabitant in purchasing power standard can be noted between 2009-2013 – growth of 18.52%.
-The employment rate for young people (15-24 years old) at regional level exceeds national media (22.5%), making North-East the region with the highest employment rate on this age segment, among the 8 regions of development in Romania.
+The North-East GDP represents 10.26% of Romanian’s GDP.
+However, a remarkable change of GDP per capita in purchasing power standard can be noted between 2009 and 2013 – growth of 18.52%.
+The employment rate for young people (between 15-24 years old) at regional level (29,3%) surpassed the national average (22.5%), making North-East the region with the highest employment rate on this age segment, among the 8 regions of development in Romania.

-The North-East Region has a population of 3,3 million people and a surface of 36,850 km2 (slightly bigger than Belgium that has 30,528 km2).
+The North-East region has a population of 3,3 million people and a surface of 36,850 square km (slightly bigger than Belgium, with 30,528 sq. km).
 With this in mind, North-East Romania is the largest and most populated region among the 8 Romanian regions of development.

-The North-East Region innovative development is manifested mainly in the following key sectors: agro food, biotechnologies, textile and new materials, IT&C, energy and environment, healthy and healthy ageing.
+The North-East region’s innovative development is manifested mainly in the following 6 key sectors: agro food, biotechnologies, textile and new materials, IT&C, energy and environment, healthy living and aging.

-The ITC area in North-East is consisting of 3 sub-sectors: software and IT services, telecommunications and hardware, with many global actors present in the region.
-Our ITC capacities represents one of the main areas in our Smart Specialisation, therefore different clusters are active: ICONIC (23 members), EURONEST IT&C Hub (14 members).
-Beside this, Iasi was awarded the title “Emerging City of the Year” at CEE Shared Services and Outsourcing Awards Gala in Warsaw, Poland (2018).
-Gemini CAD Systems, the leading global supplier of technology for industries working with soft flexible materials, such as textile, composites or leather, has its headquarters in Iasi, the biggest city of North-East Region.
-Their activity includes research, development and implementation of software, hardware and workflow solutions for apparel, furniture and automotive, with focus on computer aided design (CAD) and computer aided manufacturing (CAM) applied in the cutting room.
+The ITC area in the North-East is consisting of 3 sub-sectors: software & IT services, telecommunications and hardware, with many global actors being present in the region.
+Our IT&C capability represents one of the main areas in our Smart Specialisation, therefore different clusters are active: ICONIC (23 members), EURONEST IT&C Hub (14 members).
+Moreover, Iași was awarded the title “Emerging City of the Year” at CEE Shared Services and Outsourcing Awards Gala in Warsaw, Poland (2018).
+Gemini CAD Systems, the leading global supplier of technology for industries, working with soft flexible materials, such as textile, composites or leather, has its headquarters in Iași, the biggest city of the region.
+Their activity includes research, development and implementation of software, hardware and workflow solutions for apparel, furniture and automotive, with focus on computer aided design (CAD) and computer aided manufacturing (CAM), applied in the cutting room.

-Textiles represent 15% of the economic activity in North-East, while the main enterprises are located in Iasi and Botosani (Rifil SA, Carreman Romania SA, Iasitex).
+Textiles represent 15% of the economic activity in the North-East, while the main enterprises are located in Iași and Botoșani (Rifil S.A., Carreman Romania S.A., Iasitex).
 The sector is concentring mainly on the preparation of fibres and spinning but also on the manufacturing of clothing.
-A textile cluster, ASTRICO Nord-Est, is present in our region, with an industrial agglomeration being present in the Metropolitan Area of Iasi and the Municipality of Neamt.
+A textile cluster, ASTRICO Nord-Est, is present in our region, with an industrial agglomeration being present in the Metropolitan Area of Iași and the Municipality of Neamț.
 ASTRICO is providing more than 2,600 jobs in our region and it’s responsible for 20% of Romania’s textile exports.

-Another front runner from our region is North East Regional Innovative Cluster for Structural and Molecular Imaging (Imago-Mol), the only medical imaging cluster in Romania.
+Another front runner from our region is Imago-Mol – North East Regional Innovative Cluster for Structural and Molecular Imaging, the only medical imaging cluster in Romania.
 Both Imago-Mol and Astrico were bronze certified for Cluster Management Excellence by ESCA.